harpoonwithaz/VCT_match_predictior/README.md

 The project requires the following dependencies:

 - Python 3.12.2
+- pip
 - Git
 - BeautifulSoup
 - Pandas
 - Scikit-learn

-You can install the dependencies using pip:
+You can install the python libraries using pip or pip3:

 ```bash
 pip install -r requirements.txt